Using Liquid Organic Fertilizer: Grow Mats For Microgreens, Part 2

 At first, I didn't notice a difference between the fertilized and non-fertilized microgreens grown in soil, trays 2 and 4, respectfully.

 But after looking at the images, the microgreens watered with Ocean Solution (tray 2) are a bit tighter and grown more densely together.
-While tray 4 might be a bit taller and the leaves slightly bigger are more open and have a looser dome.
+While tray four might be a bit taller and the leaves slightly bigger are more open and have a looser dome.

 However, there isn't much difference, and wouldn't buy and use a fertilizer (added cost and steps) when growing in Home Microgreens Potting Mix.
 More on this later in the article.